 - Humberstone Park - Humberstone Park Mixed and Humberstone Park Ladies Bowls club

 - Monks Rest Gardens – Old Humberstone Mixed Bowls

 - Rushey Fields - Rushey Mead Mixed Bowls club

 - Spinney Hill Park – Spinney Hill Mixed Bowls club

 - Western Park - Western Park Men's and Western Park Ladies Bowls club

-We have four grass cricket wickets and eight artificial wickets for both junior and senior play.
-Wickets are prepared from mid-April to mid-September at eight different parks and open spaces.
+We have four grass cricket wickets and nine artificial wickets for both junior and senior play.
+Subject to availability, wickets are prepared from mid-April to mid-September at nine different parks and open spaces.
 Three-hour slots are available for casual bookings.